mozman/ezdxf/docs/source/dxfinternals/acis.rst

 .. versionadded:: 0.18

-These are low-level ACIS data management tools for analyzing, parsing and creating ACIS data structures.
+These are low-level :term:`ACIS` data management tools for analyzing, parsing and creating ACIS data structures.
-These tools cannot replace the official ACIS SDK due to the complexity of the data structures, and without access to the full documentation it is very cumbersome to reverse-engineer entities and their properties and the analysis of ACIS data is limited to use as embedded data in DXF and DWG files.
+These tools cannot replace the official :term:`ACIS` SDK due to the complexity of the data structures, and without access to the full documentation it is very cumbersome to reverse-engineer entities and their properties and the analysis of :term:`ACIS` data is limited to use as embedded data in DXF and DWG files.

-It is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.
+The `ezdxf` library does not provide an :term:`ACIS` kernel but it is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.

 .. warning::